teesloane/moonview/README.md

 The goal of MoonView is to create a "ambient" writing atmosphere, originally inspired by Ommwriter.
 The application aims to provide a space to write, with controlled options for listening to audio tracks (music, muzak, field recordings), font selection, and writing background.

-Please head over to the issues to look at road map.
+Please head over to the issues to get a general idea of the roadmap.